hyperledger-labs/minifabric/docs/JoinChannelAndWorkWithChaincode.md

 ## Join orgx.example.com to the application channel with the following step
-Since the mysite1 has the organization orgx.example.com, then the file produced by Minifabric for joining an existing network will be called `JoinRequest_orgx-example-com.json` if you name your organization differently, then that join request file will have different file name, change the parameters in these commands accordingly.
+Since the mysite1 has the organization orgx.example.com, then the file produced by Minifabric for joining an existing network will be called `JoinRequest_orgx-example-com.json` under `~/mysite1/vars` directory.
+If you have different name for your organization, then the join request file will have different file name, make changes accordingly when you run the commands.

-This step basically is the duplicate of the [Add New Organization](docs/AddNewOrganization.md) process with changes to match the organizations used in this doc.

 ```
 cd ~/mysite0